Credit Tradelines Requirements To Qualify For Mortgage Loans

-- Other documented monthly payment bills that has been paid with check and/or direct deposit for past 12 months with no late payments
+- Other documented monthly payment bills that have been paid with a check and/or direct deposit for the past 12 months with no late payments

-Whenever rental payments are made or other monthly payments, please pay them by check so it can always be tracked and verified.
-Cash payment is non existent in the mortgage world.
-Mortgage lenders will always want to see cancelled checks as proof of payment.
+Whenever rental payments are made or other monthly payments, please pay them by check so they can always be tracked and verified.
+Cash payment is non-existent in the mortgage world.
+Mortgage lenders will always want to see canceled checks as proof of payment.

-Mortgage Borrowers who need to qualify for mortgage loan with a lender with no lender overlays, please contact us at 1-800-900-8569 or email us at [email protected] The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.
+Borrowers who need to qualify for a mortgage with a lender with no lender overlays on government and conventional loans, please contact us at Gustan Cho Associates at 1-262-716-8151.
+Or text us for a faster response.
+Or email us at [email protected] The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.